AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 Telonics.Properties.Settings
 ----------------------------
 Settings that control the Telonics library.
-This library is used in multiple executables, and each executable has a copy of these settings, so the defaults may be vary.
+This library is used in multiple executables, and each executable has a copy of these settings, so the defaults may vary.

 ============================  =======================================================================  =====================================================
 Setting                       Default                                                                  Valid Values